SoftwareTestingTrends/productivity-journal/README.md

-Welcome to the Productivity Journal 📘 - All the productivity hecks to remian productive
+Welcome to the Productivity Journal 📘

 Sharpen your tools, skills and your mind to succeed.
 Try out new things.
 Just remember to take the time to do so!